It would be so much easier if

 autism spectrum disorer (ASD) could be diagnosed with a blood test or an x-ray, but it's not that simple.

-A diagnosis of ASD is ultimately made based on your description of your child's development, plus careful observations of certain behaviors by autism experts, medical tests, and your child's history.
+A diagnosis of ASD is ultimately made based on your description of your child's development, plus careful observations of certain behaviors by your pediatrician, autism experts, medical tests, and your child's history.

-Within this partnership you, as the parent, should feel comfortable bringing up any concerns you have about your child's behavior or development—the way she plays, learns, speaks, and acts.
+Within this partnership you, as the parent, should feel comfortable bringing up any concerns you have about your child's behavior or development—the way he or she plays, learns, speaks, and acts.
 Likewise, your child's pediatrician's role in the partnership is to listen and act on your concerns.

 During your child's visits, the pediatrician may ask specific questions or complete a questionnaire about your child's development.
 Pediatricians take these steps because they understand the value of early diagnosis and intervention and know where to refer you if concerns are identified.
 The importance of this partnership cannot be stressed enough.

 Keep in mind during these difficult times that most children with ASD will make significant progress in overall function.
 Some children with ASD can do exceptionally well and may even remain in a regular education classroom.
 Many will have meaningful relationships with family and peers and achieve a good level of independence as adults.

 It is important to remember that while a diagnosis of autism may change what you thought your parenting experience would be, we now know that children with ASD can achieve so much more in life as long as they are given appropriate support and opportunities.
-See Words of Support for Parents of a Child with Autism.